Tyil/school-2016-2017/ewrite/ewrite-tutorial.md

 ## Assumptions
 This tutorial assumes you are not the most basic of computer users.
 Some experience with GNU+Linux is expected.
-If you have fear for text-based applications, this tutorial is definately not for you.
+If you have fear for text-based applications, this tutorial is definitely not for you.

 ## Installing Funtoo
 This tutorial will guide you through a not-so-basic installation of the Funtoo